 A great way to ensure you make nutritious food choices: Surround yourself with healthy options.
 Don't use convenience as an excuse for a shameful diet.
 Keep fresh fruit on your kitchen counter, store healthy snacks like nuts in your desk at work, keep pre-washed, pre-cut vegetables in your fridge—whatever you have to do to make the healthiest choice the easiest choice, do it!
 You won't feel deprived or hungry as the pounds are dropping away.

 Learn to Take a Joke

-A study in Nutrition Metabolism found that dieting participants who increased their protein intake to 30 percent of their overall diet ate roughly 450 fewer calories throughout the day and lost about 11 pounds over the course of 12 weeks.
-Eating protein increases lean muscle mass, which keeps your metabolism running on high—even when you’re resting.
+A study in Obesity Facts found that dieting participants who increased their protein intake lost 10% of their body weight.
+Eating protein increases lean muscle mass, which keeps your metabolism running on high—even when you're resting.
 Protein also keeps you full, making you less likely to overeat.
 For maximum health and weight-loss benefits, aim to include protein in all of your meals and snacks.
 The best options?
 Lean protein sources like fish, eggs, lean meats, low-fat dairy products, and legumes.

 Avoid Dinner Distractions

-With laptops, smartphones, and iPods aplenty, we've become accustomed to round-the-clock entertainment.
+With laptops, smartphones, and iPads aplenty, we've become accustomed to round-the-clock entertainment.
 But your mealtime may be one time of day we should fight our addiction to amusement.
-Researchers at the University of Birmingham found that diners who were distracted at mealtime consumed significantly more unhealthy snack foods later on than those who paid close attention to what they ate.
-One possible explanation: When you don’t pay attention to the meal you’re eating, your brain doesn’t fully register the experience.
+Researchers at the University of Birmingham found that diners who were distracted at mealtime consumed significantly more calories than those who paid close attention to what they ate.
+One possible explanation: When you don't pay attention to the meal you're eating, your brain doesn't fully register the experience.
 That leaves you less satisfied and more vulnerable to overeating.